 Once you begin on a Post graduate (PG) pathway, you can ‘cash in’ your credits and ‘step off’ the pathway at certain points.
 You can stop and claim a Post Graduate Certificate (PG Cert), then a Post Graduate Diploma (PG Dip), and then finally a full Masters award (MSc).

 Then, if you still have a family life and any sanity left, you can start looking at a Post Graduate Doctorate (PHd).

-Most of the funding for CPD (especially high cost courses like HE modules) comes direct from other organisations like Health Education England (HEE), or local Clinical Commissioning Groups (CCGs).
-Sometimes, restrictions are placed on the area the money can be spent e.g. Glos.
+Nearly all of the funding for CPD (especially high cost courses like HE modules) comes direct from other organisations like Health Education England (HEE), or local Clinical Commissioning Groups (CCGs).
+Most of the time, restrictions are placed on the area the money can be spent e.g. Glos.
 CCG funded a bid a few years that could only be spent on staff in the Glos.
 CCG area.

 HEE normally fund bids that come attached with conditions; such as they are aimed at specific staff groups to up-skill them in specific ways, which limit the level modules can be taken at or the subjects offered.

 SWAST bid for these funds in competition with other trusts and health and social care organisations.
 The bids we put in are for certain topics, like upskilling staff in to a particular level (BSc), or work force transformation, (e.g. creating more advanced skills in a certain clinical area).
 Sometimes funds are a one off, tied to a certain national project, sometimes they come round more than once.
 Either way, it is hard to plan around as most is subject to national plans.
 The bids normally have to specify what modules we are going to fund, and once these have been chosen (usually from a list provided to us by funding organisation and the Higher Education Institutes (HEIs) , we have to stick to the modules chosen, so can’t fund bespoke ones on request.